‘The gap between strategy formulation and its implementation has been cited as one of the main reasons why strategies fail’

 (Kunonga, Whitty & Singleton, 2009)

-Hoshin Kanri focuses attention on key activities for success and through that it helps to close the gap between strategy and implementation.
+Hoshin Kanri focuses attention on key activities for success to help to close the gap between strategy and implementation.
 Known in the West as ‘Policy Deployment or Strategy Deployment’, Hoshin Kanri, developed in Japan in late 50s/early 1960s to communicate a company’s policy, goals and objectives internally and it was blended from learning from the works of Deming, Juran and theories about management by objectives.
 Ishikawa first published about the importance of managerial policies in 1957.

-Hoshin kanri helps create cohesiveness within a business that is understood throughout the company and it provides a structure with which to identify clear organisational goals (Newcomb, 1989) and in many ways it is fundamental to Total Quality Management (TQM) and other similar quality improvement approaches.
-The discipline of policy deployment and agreement at each level ensures everyone is working in the same direction and ‘there is little doubt that the PD method can assist an organisation to attain its corporate goals’ (Dale, 1990).
+Hoshin kanri can help to create cohesiveness within a business that is understood throughout the company and it provides a structure with which to identify clear organisational goals (Newcomb, 1989) and in many ways it is fundamental to Total Quality Management (TQM) and other similar quality improvement approaches/brands.
+The discipline of policy deployment and agreement at each level aims to ensure everyone is working in the same direction and ‘there is little doubt that the PD method can assist an organisation to attain its corporate goals’ (Dale, 1990).
 It ensures improvement activities are integrated into corporate objectives and it can resolve conflicts in time, resource and initiatives.
 It is a diagnostic tool as well as an objective setting tool, it is bottom up and top down, It helps to focus on the vital few rather than the trivial many (Cross and Leonard, 1994).

 However, it can be difficult to differentiate between policies and goals, and to balance the concreteness and the abstractness of policies and goals when deploying policy.
 Trying to use hoshin kanri can be cynically seen (or realistically seen?!) as paying lip service to employee feedback during catchball or vice versa it can been seen as an opportunity for ‘empowered’ employees to take decisions without adequate direction or a permit for different groups of staff to abdicate responsibility for delivery, (Kogure, 1995; Integrated Quality Dynamics, 1997), and of course, like many processes it can become ritualistic and compliance orientated.